hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p1/1-data-processing-and-information/index.md

         - use different colors for each sector (to easily identify)
         - have a chart legend
             - eg: dashed lines files, dotted fill, solid fill, etc...
+    - disadvantage
+        - take more space
+        - hard to read
+            - as brain is bad at comparing angles
+        - more difficult as more segments & colors are added
+        - labels can be hard to fit, specialy to smaller segments

 ## Other (other)